This post is about THRIVE LIFE, not Thrive Le-Vel. I know nothing about Thrive Le-Vel.

 Like I mentioned on facebook last week, I often avoid posting or writing in detail about the business opportunity associated with THRIVE Life (formerly Shelf Reliance).
 Yes, I’ve mentioned it occasionally (you can read about it here: Is becoming a THRIVE Life Consultant Right For You?), and I always let you know when there is a discount on starter kits (like this current deal), but to be honest, I shy away from the topic.
 My reason is that I don’t want anyone to feel pressured into selling anything.

 But I had a conversation recently that changed my view a bit.
 I realized that by not giving you all the facts, I was taking away your opportunity to make a sound decision for yourself.
-This business opportunity has changed my life.
-It has made me more self-reliant, “prosperous” and better able to be charitable.
+This business opportunity has made me more self-reliant, and charitable.
 It may be able to do the same for you, but only you should decide that after you have all the facts, not me.
-So, over the next month or two, I will be writing out answers to commonly asked questions that people have about becoming a THRIVE Life consultant (meaning selling THRIVE Life products).
-I hope you consider if this opportunity might be right for you and find these posts helpful.
 Please leave any questions you have in the comments!

 Today I’d like to answer two of the most common questions I get about becoming a consultant: